CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 3.md

 1. Within the Get data explorer's search bar, type **s_iad** to locate the silver lakehouse item.
 Select the **s_IADLake** item within the OneLake catalog's returned results.

-    If prompted to Connect to data source, ensure a Lakehouse connection is listed as the and select **Connect**.
+    If prompted to connect to data source, ensure a Lakehouse connection is listed and select **Connect**.

     ![Search for silver lakehouse](./Media/dataflow-choose-data-source.png)